 In her retail career, Judy was founder and owner of Black Cat (located next door to the White Dog Cafe), a shop that featured locally made and fair trade gifts for 20 years.
 In 1970, Judy co-founded the Free People's Store, now well known as Urban Outfitters (with which she has no affiliation).

 Among her other publications, Judy is co-author of White Dog Cafe Cookbook: Multicultural Recipes and Tales of Adventure from Philadelphia’s Revolutionary Restaurant, published in 1998.
 She is a contributing author to Farmer Jane: Women Changing the Way We Eat and Moonrise: The Power of Women Leading from the Heart, both published in 2010.

-Judy is the recipient of many local and national awards including the James Beard Foundation Humanitarian of the Year, Women Chefs and Restaurateurs Lifetime Achievement Award, International Association of Culinary Professionals Humanitarian Award, and the Philadelphia Sustainability Award for Life Time Achievement.
+Judy is the recipient of many local and national awards including the University Science Center Innovators Walk of Fame, James Beard Foundation Humanitarian of the Year, Women Chefs and Restaurateurs Lifetime Achievement Award, International Association of Culinary Professionals Humanitarian Award, and the Philadelphia Sustainability Award for Life Time Achievement.
 She has been acknowledged by Oprah Magazine as one of five “Amazingly Gifted and Giving Food Professionals,” Inc. magazine’s “Best Small Companies to Work For,” American Benefactor’s “America’s 25 Most Generous Companies,” Conde Nast Traveler’s “Top 50 American Restaurants Worth Traveling to See,” and commended by the Giraffe Heroes Project.

-Judy's latest award is the Bob Edgar Public Service Achievement Award presented by Common Cause PA, Philadelphia PA, May, 2014.
+Judy's received the Bob Edgar Public Service Achievement Award presented by Common Cause PA, Philadelphia PA, May, 2014.
 Ben Cohen, from Ben and Jerry's Ice Cream addressed the award winners in this video!

 For a complete list of awards click here.